2020 Best Online Schools for Music Degrees

 - Music Management: This course is intended to provide students focusing on music business or management with a foundation of skills to prepare them for their careers.
 It covers topics like contract negotiations, artist publicity, and public relations.

 - Music Theory: This is an essential basic course that all music students can expect at the beginning of their education.
 Students learn the fundamentals of music, including melody, harmony, composition, and style.

 - Sight-Reading: Music students concentrating on performance will need to acquire the skill of sight-reading for their academic and professional careers.
 Sight-reading is the ability to sit down with a piece of music and begin playing even when you haven't seen the music before.

 A career in music demands dedication and a willingness to be flexible regarding one's earning expectations, especially for those who are self-employed.
 Greater financial stability and rewards are offered in jobs such as music education, music production, and music management.
 In any case, whether it's a music career in performing, teaching, or working in multimedia technologies, music is a highly desirable choice for those who would like a career that highlights their musical talent and interest.
-A college education in music can help students hone and expand their skills and knowledge.
+A college education in music, whether online or campus-based, can help students hone and expand their skills and knowledge.